Skip to content

 A few days ahead

 You will receive a second e-mail with information including our departure location and departure time.
-Weather, tides, and recent fish activity can change our departure time.
+Weather, tides, and recent fish activity can change our departure time and location.
 I will do my best to communicate ahead of time if there is a chance that changes are needed.
 There will also be information on parking and if there are any specific instructions for your trip.

 The night before